 For more information on Fort Washington Investment Advisors, visit its Investment Adviser Public Disclosure (IAPD) page.

-Bahl & Gaynor was established in 1990.
-The firm, which also does business under the name of Bahl & Gaynor Investment Counsel, was founded by William F. Bahl, who serves as chairman of the board and president, and Vere W. Gaynor, who is director emeritus.
+Bahl & Gaynor is next up on our list of the best financial advisors in Ohio.
+Established in 1990, the firm, which also does business under the name of Bahl & Gaynor Investment Counsel, was founded by William F. Bahl, who serves as chairman of the board and president, and Vere W. Gaynor, who is director emeritus.
 The Cincinnati-based firm is 100% employee-owned.

 Bahl & Gaynor primarily serves high net worth individuals, who comprise the entirety of its individual client base.
 (For reference, the SEC defines high net worth individuals as those with at least $750,000 under management or a net worth of at least $1.5 million.)
 The firm also serves institutional investors, including charitable organizations, pension and profit-sharing plans, government entities and various companies.